coder/coder/docs/quickstart/docker.md

 1. Run `coder login http://localhost:7080` in a new terminal and follow the interactive instructions to create your user.

-1. Pull the example template:
+1. Pull the example template using the interactive `coder templates init`:

     ```bash
-    echo "docker" | coder templates init
+    $ coder templates init
-    cd docker
+    $ cd docker
-    # You should see a `main.tf` file in this directory
     ```

-1. Open up `main.tf` in your preferred editor to edit the images

-    You can skip this step if you're fine with our default, generic OS images.

-    Search for the following section in `main.tf`:

-    ```hcl
-    ...
-    variable "docker_image" {
-     description = "Which Docker image would you like to use for your workspace?"
-     # The codercom/enterprise-* images are only built for amd64
-     default = "codercom/enterprise-base:ubuntu"
-     validation {
-         condition     = contains(["codercom/enterprise-base:ubuntu", "codercom/enterprise-node:ubuntu",
-                                 "codercom/enterprise-intellij:ubuntu", "codercom/enterprise-golang:ubuntu"], var.docker_image)
-         error_message = "Invalid Docker image!"
-     }
-    }
-    ...
-    ```

-    And edit the strings in `condition = contains([...])` and `default = ...` with your preferred images.

-1. Push up the template to Coder with `coder templates create`
+1. Push up the template with `coder templates create`
 1. Open the dashboard in your browser (http://localhost:7080) to create your first workspace: